mpv-player/mpv/DOCS/man/input.rst

     either ``m`` (mouse button) or ``-`` (something else).

 ``ab_loop``
     Cycle through A-B loop states.
-The first command will set the ``A`` point (the ``ab-loop-a`` property); the second the ``B`` point, and the third will clear both points.
+The first invokation will set the ``A`` point (the ``ab-loop-a`` property); the second the ``B`` point, and the third will clear both points.